wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Does this mean, what I think it means?
 You're not gonna let me build my super-prison are you?

 **_Chris O'Really_** : Oh my dear Gideon, of course not.
 You can't demolish this place, it is of the utmost importance.
-Queen Hildegaard was an important figure in European history.
-Furthermore, this is the only recorded instance of a famous person meeting their end on the toilet.
+This is the only recorded instance of a famous person meeting their end on the toilet.

 - Elvis wanders in